-- Spleen: the tail of the pancreas ends at the hilum of the spleen.
-Spleen located posteriorly and laterally.
+- Spleen: The tail of the pancreas ends at the hilum of the spleen.
+The spleen is located posteriorly and laterally.
 It is connected by ligaments to the tail of the pancreas.

-- Superior mesenteric artery and vein: the vessels run dorsally to the head of the pancreas and emerge on the front side at the pancreatic notch.
+- Superior mesenteric artery and vein: The vessels run dorsally to the head of the pancreas and emerge on the front side at the pancreatic notch.
 This is where they are entwined by the uncinate process.
-Cancer of the pancreatic head can spread to these two vessels, which can lead to circulatory disorders of several organs.
+Cancer of the pancreatic head can spread to these 2 vessels, which can lead to circulatory disorders of several organs.

 Malformations of the pancreas

-The pancreas develops as two out-pouchings from the embryonic foregut; the dorsal and ventral pancreatic buds.
+The pancreas develops as 2 outpouchings from the embryonic foregut: the dorsal and ventral pancreatic buds.
 Both remain attached to the gut and as the duodenum rotates during development, it takes with it the dorsal anlage leading to fusion of both the dorsal and ventral anlage to form the adult pancreas.

-If the ventral and dorsal pancreatic anlages do not merge during pancreatic development, a pancreas divisum occurs, which is characterized by two separate glands.
-The merging of the two pancreatic ducts stops here so that they can flow separately into the duodenum: the major pancreatic duct at the major duodenal papilla and the minor pancreatic duct at the more cranial lying minor duodenal papilla.
-This is quite frequent abnormality, which mostly does not cause any symptoms.
+If the ventral and dorsal pancreatic anlages do not merge during pancreatic development, a pancreas divisum occurs, which is characterized by 2 separate glands.
+The merging of the 2 pancreatic ducts stops here so that they can flow separately into the duodenum: the major pancreatic duct at the major duodenal papilla and the minor pancreatic duct at the more cranial lying minor duodenal papilla.
+This is a frequently occuring abnormality, which mostly does not cause any symptoms.
 In some cases, this anomaly is associated with recurrent episodes of pancreatitis.
 However, its role as a predisposition for pancreatitis is controversial.